-Please contact the City of Jonesboro’s Planning Department at (870) 639-2032 and we will be glad to look that up for you.
+Please contact the City of Jonesboro’s Planning Department at (870) 932-0406 and we will be glad to look that up for you.
 On the Website, you may view the City’s Zoning Map regarding properties within the City of Jonesboro.
-See Zoning Map by clicking here.
+See Zoning Map by going here.

 The City of Jonesboro does not provide legal determinations of suitability for real estate.
 Please refer to the City’s Zoning Ordinance for requirements for construction within the City limits.
 The City suggest that you hire a Civil Engineer or Land Surveyor to help apply the Local, County and State Requirements.

-The City of Jonesboro zoning regulations establishes the uses that are allowable on the property, which can be found on our website here or by calling the Planning and Zoning Department at (870) 932-0406.
+The City of Jonesboro zoning regulations establishes the uses that are allowable on the property, which can be found here or by calling the Planning and Zoning Department at (870) 932-0406.

-Glass is no longer collected through curbside collection; you may take glass to 806 Burke Street.
+Glass is no longer collected through curbside collection; you may take glass to the Recycling Center located at 806 Burke Street.

 Recycling carts can be purchased from the city collections department located at 300 S Church St or purchased over the phone with debit/credit at 870-932-3042.

-Tree limbs are collected every five (5) weeks in your area see consolidated schedule for tree limb collection in your area.
+Tree limbs are collected every five weeks in your area.
+Please view the yard waste collection schedule at https://www.jonesboro.org/DocumentCenter/View/8342/Limb-Collection-2022

 Take to Legacy Landfill (Craighead County Solid Waste Disposal Authority) located at 238 CR 476 just off Hwy 1 South.